Online Mental Health Support

 How can I sign up to TalkCampus?

-If you do not already use this email address, please access it by logging into the Student Portal and clicking the ‘Access email’ button on the Home page.
+Access your University of London student email mailbox by logging into the Student Portal and clicking the ‘Access email’ button on the Home page.
 If you are accessing your University of London email account for the first time, please note that your password is the same as your Student Portal password.